 I bet you have stuff in your home right now that you could spruce up!
 My favorite thing to “spruce up” is furniture!
 Slap some paint on an old piece of furniture and you’ve just given it a second lease on life.
 You can also take this opportunity to shop your house and if there is anything that isn’t working in one space, try it out in another.
 I recently moved a cake plate from my kitchen into my office and I’m using it to hold random desk items.

 Know When To Splurge

 You may want a quality piece of furniture or a statement piece of some sort be it art or lighting or whatever your design eye finds.
 Decorating on a budget doesn’t mean you have to have a home full of hand-me-downs.
 It means you spend your money wisely!
 Once you identify the item(s) you want to splurge on, do your research.
 If you absolutely love an upholstered bed from an expensive furniture boutique, make sure you look around.
 Search online retailers to see if you can find something similar for cheaper.
 Ask local retailers about upcoming sales.
 Just because you intend on splurging doesn’t mean you have to.

 Planning in decorating can save you bundles.
 Sort of like meal planning saves you money on food – planning out your decor projects can help you stay on budget.
 Writing down everything you have, everything you need, and the items that you are searching for will not only keep you focus when shopping but it will also keep you from getting distracted with the shiny new trends.
-This is the worksheet I use to plan my decorating projects.

 I hope these tips can help you hone in what decorating on a budget means to you!
 Happy decorating!